velten-group/crispat/docs/source/guide_assignment.rst

 .. autofunction:: crispat.ga_poisson_gauss

-**Gaussian-Gaussian mixture model (Cell Ranger):** For every gRNA, this method fits a Gaussian-Gaussian mixture model on the log10-transformed UMI counts of this gRNA with a pseudocount of 1 over all cells in a batch.
+**Gaussian-Gaussian mixture model (Gauss):** For every gRNA, this method fits a Gaussian-Gaussian mixture model on the log10-transformed UMI counts of this gRNA with a pseudocount of 1 over all cells in a batch.

-.. autofunction:: crispat.ga_cellranger
+.. autofunction:: crispat.ga_gauss

 Across gRNAs and cells